GitHubRulesOK/SumatraPDF-Plus/Scripts/README.md

 A small utility to place text with a Hyperlink on a PDF page.

 # AddOverlay.js
-A bigger utility to place optionaly a box / image and or text as an overlay on one or more PDF pages.
+A bigger utility to place optionally a box / image and or text as an overlay on one or more PDF pages.

 # TextInBox.js
 A small annotation workaround to place text as "FreeText" wrapped in a Rectangle (Square) of a different colour.
 Produced in response to a request see https://github.com/sumatrapdfreader/sumatrapdf/discussions/5645 for usage and options.